matara/webinc_test/README.md

 Guidelines
 -----------
-This should be implemented in a language with which you are familiar.
-We strongly prefer that you use ruby.
+This should be implemented in ruby.

-Your solution should be able to be run (and if applicable, built) from the command line.
+Your solution should be able to be run from the command line.
 Please include appropriate scripts and instructions for running your application and your tests.

 If you use other libraries installed by rubygems/bundler it is not necessary to